• Skip to primary navigation

 For example, if you are a Starbucks customer, every dollar that you spend through their preloaded card will give you two points.
 As you gather more points, they become substantial enough to purchase a free coffee or latte of your choice.

-In other words, Starbucks is making users remain their loyal customers by giving them a reward for the current transaction that can be redeemed in the future.
+In other words, Starbucks is making users remain loyal customers by giving them a reward for the current transaction that can be redeemed in the future.

 Starbucks story